© 2025 All Rights reserved WUSF

 A map shows the 4.5-mile stretch where the Lee Roy Selmon Expressway will be expanded.

-The project will focus on a 4.5-mile southern stretch of the road between the Selmon Extension and downtown Tampa.
+The project will focus on a 4.5-mile southern stretch between downtown Tampa and the Selmon Extension to Gandy Boulevard.

 “We’re seeing commensurate increases in traffic on the Selmon,” Deese said.
 “And as a result, we’re starting to see congestion on certain parts of our system.
-One of the biggest areas of congestion is in the area that we’re widening, specifically between Dale Mabry and the downtown viaduct.”
+One of the biggest areas of congestion is in the area that we’re widening, specifically between Dale Mabry (Highway) and the downtown viaduct.”

 Construction will happen during the day to maximize efficiency, but it shouldn’t create road closures.